jdmoorman/reddit-network-analysis/README.md

-# UCLA-MATH285J-reddit

-Python scripts for Downloading and processing data provided by Jason Baumgartner at http://files.pushshift.io/reddit/
+Some scripts for analysing reddit comment and thread data

-Created for the purpose of analysing network structure of reddit